 During Your Workout

-While there is limited research evaluating the use of BCAAs during resistance training, they seem to work in two ways: helping to avoid decreases in protein breakdown, resulting in an enhanced recovery; and decreasing central fatigue by decreasing the ratio of free tryptophan to BCAA present in the blood.
+BCAAs: While there is limited research evaluating the use of BCAAs during resistance training, they seem to work in two ways: helping to avoid decreases in protein breakdown, resulting in an enhanced recovery, and decreasing central fatigue by decreasing the ratio of free tryptophan to BCAA present in the blood.

-Protein consumption following a bout of resistance training may lead to increased protein synthesis rates.
-When 6 g of EAA is combined with 35 g carbohydrate, increases in protein synthesis up to 400 percent have been observed.
+Protein: Protein consumption following a bout of resistance training may lead to increased protein synthesis rates.
+When 6 grams of EAA is combined with 35 grams of carbohydrate, increases in protein synthesis up to 400 percent have been observed.

-After resistance-training exercise, carbohydrate ingestion (0.5 g per pound of body weight), independent of protein, has been demonstrated to lead to decreases in muscle-protein catabolism, with small increases in protein synthesis.
-Consuming carbs post-workout will also help restore glycogen levels.
+Carbohydrates: After resistance-training exercise, carbohydrate ingestion (0.5 grams per pound of body weight), independent of protein, has been demonstrated to lead to decreases in muscle-protein catabolism, with small increases in protein synthesis.
+Consuming carbs after a fasted workout will also help restore glycogen levels.

 If you opt for a post-workout shake, try to find one that contains dextrose, as it has been shown to restore glycogen at a faster rate than maltodextrin.
 If you prefer to snack on actual foods, stick with moderate- to high-glycemic-index foods, such as pretzels, white rice, bananas, and potatoes.

-Creatine supplementation of 3-5 g per day leads to significant increases in lean body mass, power output, strength, and muscle-fiber size.
+Creatine: Creatine supplementation of 3-5 grams per day leads to significant increases in lean body mass, power output, strength, and muscle-fiber size.
 A recent study found that adding creatine into your post-workout routine may be superior to pre-workout ingestion for body composition and strength gains.

 If you prefer to snack on food throughout the day, or you feel better after eating three square meals, then do what works best for you.
 The best diet is the one that you'll stick to, the one that fits with your lifestyle, and the one that you enjoy the most!